deenovita/deenovita/README.md

 - 👋 Hello, I'm Dewi (or just Dee for short).
 She/Her 👩‍💻.
 CS Student.
 - 👀 Have intense interests in Machine Learning 💻 and Python 🐍.
-- 🌱 Currently learning Convolutional Neural Network with Backpropagation 📚.
+- 🌱 Currently learning Convolutional Neural Network 📚.
-- 🤓 Happy to have conversations/discussions/collaborations around the topics I had mentioned above.
+- 🤓 Happy to have conversations/discussions/collaborations together.
 - 📫 Email me on deenovita@proton.me.

 <!---